joehmchiu/servian-challenge/README.md

 ## Summary
 - this task is built for the Servian TechChallengeApp.
-- automation infrastructure, application installations and CI / CD solutions and tests.
+- the automation tasks include automation infrastructure, application installations and CI / CD processes and tests. and tests.
-- the automation is working and running.
+- the automation processes for this sample are tested and running.
-- the app run by go, it's partially working and provides limited functions.
+- the app run by golang, however it's partially working and provides limited functions in my experiment.
 - the infrastructure codes for creating VM and connection to GCP.
-- a TechChallengeApp application running at port 3000.
+- a TechChallengeApp application running on port 3000.
+- docker postgrs db running on port 5432
+- docker Jenkins running on port 8080
-- a testing Jenkins site for CI / CD test.
+- a testing Jenkins site is available for showing CI / CD test.
-- Ansible playbook for the automation IaC.
+- Ansible playbook is the main IaC for the automation.

 ## Pre-Requisite
 - GCP account for IaC